HewlettPackard/green-dcc/README.md

     *   A macro-cluster (`EU`, `US`, `SA`, `AP`) used for looking up empirical delay parameters (throughput/RTT) from the Persico et al. data integrated into `data/network_cost/network_delay.py`.
 4.  **(Optional) Custom Transmission Data:** If the default cloud provider costs or empirical delay data do not suit your needs, you can modify the loading functions (e.g., `utils/transmission_cost_loader.py`, `data/network_cost/network_delay.py`) to point to your own custom CSV files containing region-to-region costs or delay parameters.

-This flexibility allows researchers to adapt GreenDCC to specific geographical footprints or network assumptions beyond the initially provided datasets.
+This flexibility allows researchers to adapt SustainCluster to specific geographical footprints or network assumptions beyond the initially provided datasets.

 ## 6. Datacenter Modeling

-Each simulated datacenter within GreenDCC incorporates a physics-informed model to estimate energy consumption, carbon emissions, and thermal behavior based on the scheduled workload and environmental conditions.
+Each simulated datacenter within SustainCluster incorporates a physics-informed model to estimate energy consumption, carbon emissions, and thermal behavior based on the scheduled workload and environmental conditions.

 ### 6.1 Short Explanation of the DC Models